MKM12345/Hacker-Style-Editor/CONTRIBUTING.md

 5. Run the project locally to verify that your changes work as intended.

-6. Submit the pull request, and the project maintainers will review your changes.
+6. Submit the pull request, and the project maintainer will review your changes.
 Please be patient as the review process may take some time.

 ## Code of Conduct